ParallelMaths/parallel/pages/8-02-lou-costello.md

 * [ ] Both of them
 * [ ] The one on the left
 * [x] The one on the right

+---

+Because the series on left has positive and negative terms (addition and subtraction), then it keeps jumping above the value of π, and then below it, and then above it, and then below it, and so on.
+By contrast, the series on the right only has positive terms, so it starts at a very low value and gradually approaches the true value from below.
+Therefore the series on the right always underestimates the true value of π.
 :::

 ::: problem id=5_3 marks=1